Satish Chandra (historian)

 Satish Chandra (20 November 1922 – 13 October 2017) was an Indian historian whose main area of specialisation was medieval Indian history.
+He is often considered as a left-leaning historian, influenced by Marxian approach.

 Personal life

 Satish Chandra was born in Meerut, Uttar Pradesh (then the United Provinces) to Sir Sita Ram, who later become the first Indian High Commissioner to Pakistan, and his wife, Basudevi.

 He attended Allahabad University where he earned his B.A.
 (1942), M.A.
 (1944), and D.Phil.
 (1948) under the supervision of R.P.
 Tripathi.
 His doctoral thesis was on the Parties and Politics in 18th century India.

 He was married to Savitri and had three sons.

 Career

 He taught at Allahabad University, Aligarh Muslim University, Delhi University, and Rajasthan University and was the Smuts' Visiting Professor at Cambridge in 1971.
 He was Professor of History at Jawaharlal Nehru University (JNU) in New Delhi.
 Along with S. Gopal, Bipan Chandra, and Romila Thapar, he co-founded the Centre for Historical Studies at the School of Social Sciences in JNU.
 He was chairperson of the centre for a few years.
 He was the Secretary and President of the Indian History Congress.

 Through the 1970s, he served as the vice chairman and chairman of the University Grants Commission of India.
 Among his various other appointments, he served in the council of the United Nations University, Tokyo between 1980 and 1986.
 He was an associated director of research at the Maison des Sciences de l'Homme as well as an executive board member at the International Congress of Historical Sciences, both in Paris.
 In 1988, he was asked by Union Public Service Commission to head a committee to review the system of appointments to the higher civil services.